houseofai/readyml/README.md

 # FastML - Fast and State-Of-The-Art Machine Learning

-FastML intend to expose any trained Machine Learning model through APIs, easy to consume.
+FastML intend to expose any trained Machine Learning models through APIs, easy to consume.